 Each expedition with 100 Humanitarians International is unique!
-You will spend 10 days on the ground in Kenya, combining humanitarian projects with families and tourist experiences from the Giraffe Centre in Nairobi to a majestic safari on the Maasai Mara.
+You will spend 8 days and 7 nights on the ground in Kenya, combining humanitarian projects with families and tourist experiences from the Giraffe Centre in Nairobi to a majestic safari on the Maasai Mara.
 Each day you will wake up a little dirtier, and full of gratitude.
 A day in Kenya feels like a week!

-We like to tell people that they will experience two years worth of personal development in less than two weeks.
+We like to tell people that they will experience a year of personal development experience in one week.
 Your heart will be transformed, and all of your senses engaged.
 This is truly an immersion expedition.

 Once you choose to join us, you will go through a complete training, with all of the details you will need to make this the experience of a lifetime.
-We run three trips per year to Kenya, with a maximum participant number of 21.
+We run several trips to Kenya each year.